Books by Debi Bower available on Amazon - shop now

 Set against the vibrant backdrop of the Rochester Public Market, Artist Row on Sunday, September 21, features over 180 local artists selling handmade goods.
 You’ll also find food trucks, live entertainment, and a warm community vibe.
 It’s the perfect way to support local creativity and discover one-of-a-kind treasures.

 This year’s Roc the Riverway Weekend Event will be September 26–28, coinciding with the Erie Canal Bicentennial.
-In addition to a typical lineup of tours and activities, Corn Hill Navigation will host special riverfront events to commemorate the bicentennial and the historic voyage of the Seneca Chief, which will be docked in Rochester from noon on Saturday through 9 a.m.
+In addition to a typical lineup of tours and activities, Rochester by Water will host special riverfront events to commemorate the bicentennial and the historic voyage of the Seneca Chief, which will be docked in Rochester from noon on Saturday through 9 a.m.
 Sunday.
 Flotillas are being organized to accompany the Seneca Chief‘s arrival and departure from the city.

 The Rochester Coffee & Chocolate Festival will be held on September 27 at the Joseph A. Floreano Rochester Riverside Convention Center, within easy walking distance of Corn Hill.